 Divorce/Separation

-In cases of separation or divorce, the parent with whom the student resides (and any stepparent) is responsible for completing the FAFSA.
+In cases of separation or divorce, the parent who provides more financial support (and any stepparent) is responsible for completing the FAFSA.

 Parent Income

 Perhaps the single most important and most often misunderstood factor in determining Parent Contribution is the income used in the need analysis formula.
-For financial aid, income is whatever appears on the bottom line of the tax return, i.e., Adjusted Gross Income (AGI), plus any nontaxable income.
+For financial aid, income is whatever appears on the bottom line of the tax return, i.e., Adjusted Gross Income (AGI), plus some untaxed income items from the tax return.
 How a family spends its money is not a consideration, only the amount available for spending is counted.

 Taxable Income